-- started in 2009: UKHLS or 'Understanding Society'; First data: 2010. - study of the socio-economic circumstances and attitudes of 100,000 individuals in 40,000 British households. - UKLHS replaces and incorporates the BHPS (1991-2009, 5500 hh's), retaining the latter's longevity whilst adding:
+- Started in 2009: UKHLS or 'Understanding Society'; First data: 2010. - Study of the socio-economic circumstances and attitudes of 100,000 individuals in 40,000 British households. - UKLHS replaces and incorporates the BHPS (1991-2009, 5500 hh's), retaining the latter's longevity whilst adding current employment and earnings; employment status; parenting and childcare arrangements; family networks; benefit payments; political party identification; household finances; environmental behaviours; consents to administrative data linkage (health and education).

-- to the sample size.
+- to the sample size

 to the scope of the study (new components: innovation panel, greater detail on ethnic minority groups, qualitative and biomedical data collections).

-- coverage includes:
+- Coverage includes: